OGGM/oggm/docs/input-data.rst

 Input data
 ==========

 OGGM needs various data files to run.
-To date, **we rely exclusively on open-access data that are all downloaded automatically for the user**.
-This page explains the various ways OGGM relies upon to get the the data it needs.
+Currently, **we rely exclusively on open-access data that are all downloaded automatically for the user**.
+This page explains the various ways OGGM uses to get to the data it needs.

-First, you will have to set-up your :ref:`System settings`.
-You'll need to do this only once per computer.
-Then, we recommend to start your runs from :ref:`preprodir`: these are ready-to-run :ref:`glacierdir` at various levels of pre-processing state, thus reducing the amount of preprocessing you'll have to do yourself.
-It is also possible to do a full run from scratch, in which case OGGM will download the :ref:`rawdata` for you as well.
+First, you will have to set-up your :ref:`system-settings` (you'll need to do this only once per computer).
+Then, we recommend to start your runs from :ref:`preprodir`: these are ready-to-run :ref:`glacierdir` at various levels of pre-processing state, thus reducing the amount of pre-processing you'll have to do yourself.
+It is also possible to do a full run "from scratch", in which case OGGM will download the :ref:`rawdata` for you as well.

+.. _system-settings:

 System settings
 ---------------